Tjstretchalot/LoansBot-Site/README.txt

         unpaid                        - If the loans should be unpaid.
 0 for false, 1 for true.
 Default -1 (ignore) repaid                        - If the loans should have the same principal as principal repayment.
 0 for false, 1 for true.
 Default -1 (ignore)

+        include_latest_repayment_at   - Since January 2016, a more robust method to determining when a loan was repaid has been saved.
+This method only applies to loans which were paid in the normal fashion (ie not via moderator.
+Those timestamps are saved but are not available at this endpoint).
+It is recommended to use this timestamp rather than updated_at if it is available.
+It is not available if the resulting latest_repayment_at is null and principal_repayment_cents is not
+                                        0. In that case one should fall back to updated_at.
+Default 0.
+Cannot be 1 if modify is also 1.
+Do not trust this value if created at is before 2016!

         modify                        - States whether the loans that have been returned from the above query are going to be modified.
 Either 0 (false) or 1 (true).
 Default 0. modify_reason                 - The reason a modification is happening.
 Minimum length of 5 characters.